MostAwesomeDude/construct/docs/transition29.rst

 Transition to 2.9
 =================

-.. warning:: Construct is undergoing heavy changes at the moment, expect unstable API for about a month.
+.. warning:: Construct is undergoing heavy changes at the moment, expect unstable API until further notice.

 Overall
 =======